RajiDurai/customer-management-frontend/README.md

 ## About the project
 ### customer-management-frontend
 To display a customer list based on search set to customer's First Name or Last Name and filters set to Company Name.
 I used MERN tech stack creating the front end in react and axios.
-The dependencies installed and work tasks are tracked in GITHUB issues url - https://github.com/RajiDurai/customer-management-frontend/issues
+The dependencies installed and work tasks are tracked in GITHUB issues url - https://github.com/RajiDurai/customer-management-frontend/issues.
+FYI, I have started the backend implementation first.
 ### 1. Setting Up the Project:
  * Make sure you have Node.js and npm installed.
  * Create a new React project using Create React App: